melodykramer/curiouscity-facts/README.md

 ## How to install
 Clone this repo to your local machine.
 We recomend starting a new virtualenv for your project.

 Open up your terminal and navigate to the folder.
-Start up your virtualenv, and run pip install requirements.txt to get all the needed packages.
+Start up your virtualenv, and run pip install -r requirements.txt to get all the needed packages.

 From the terminal, run:
 	python run.py